 Persistent Pain: Comprehensive Management

-This 8 week online course will help you develop a thorough
+This 8-week online course will help you develop a thorough understanding and treatment approach for patients with persistent pain.

 At the end of this course participants will have a deep understanding of the individual experience of pain, how pain becomes maladaptive, and a true understanding of the patient with persistent pain.
 Participants will be able to structure evaluations around the patient presentation and design evidenced based psychologically informed intervention to move patients towards independence and improved quality of life.